changju784/EC463_Mini_Project/README.md

  <img src="https://user-images.githubusercontent.com/60164571/133670267-3f749c83-c267-4935-9250-cd075d40fe16.png"  width="300" height="500">

 5) Import Recipe
  - lib/home/import_recipe.dart
  - Enter name of recipe that you want to import and press send button on the right
- - Press import recipe on the bottom to get recipe information from database
+ - Press import recipe on the bottom 2 times to get recipe information from database (initialize / fetch)
  - Recipe information includes product name, servings, and calories
  - Press clear screen to clear all recipe information on screen